PostHog/posthog/README.md

 ## Open-source vs. paid

-This repo is entirely [MIT licensed](https://www.notion.so/LICENSE), except for the `ee` directory (if applicable).
+This repo is available under the [MIT expat license](https://github.com/PostHog/posthog/blob/master/LICENSE), except for the `ee` directory (which has it's [license here](https://github.com/PostHog/posthog/blob/master/ee/LICENSE)) if applicable.

 Need *absolutely 💯% FOSS*?
 Check out our [posthog-foss](https://github.com/PostHog/posthog-foss) repository, which is purged of all proprietary code and features.

 Premium features (contained in the `ee` directory) require a PostHog license.
-Contact us at [sales@posthog.com](mailto:sales@posthog.com) for more information, or see our [pricing page](https://posthog.com/pricing).
+[Book a demo](https://posthog.com/book-a-demo) or see our [pricing page](https://posthog.com/pricing).

 ### We’re hiring!